AMSC-24-25/04-nbody-04-nbody/README.md

 The included Python script `animate.py` creates an animated GIF from the simulation output:
 - Coloured dots to represent the different particles
-- The animation shows the evolution of the system
 - The animation shows the evolution of the system over time

 ## Credits